 The worst nor'easter to strike Rhode Island in the last 100 years was The Blizzard of 1978, which had extreme impacts on Rhode Island.
 Snow accumulation reached 3-to-4 feet and wind speeds exceeded 60 miles per hour.
 Abandoned cars caused the interstate highways to shut down and more than 10,000 people were stranded on roads and highways throughout the State.
-In Jamestown the state pier lost many planks and the town's entire east side suffered severe erosion (Marque 2012).
-In Rhode Island 26 deaths and 232 injuries were attributed to the storm and damage totaled \$15 million (Strauss, NOAA).
+In Jamestown the state pier lost many planks and the town's entire east side suffered severe erosion (Weisman, 2012).
+In Rhode Island 26 deaths and 232 injuries were attributed to the storm and damage totaled \$15 million (Strauss, 2008).
 The blizzard of 1978 is still regarded as the storm of the century and is the storm to which all subsequent storms are compared.

-More recently Rhode Island experienced a powerful nor'easter in February 2013 known unofficially as Winter Storm Nemo.
+More recently Rhode Island experienced a powerful nor'easter in January 2015, (unofficially known as Winter Storm Juno).
+Juno resulted in a presidential disaster declaration being issued in April 2015.
+The preliminary damage assessment for the state was approximately \$5 million.
+Juno resulted in 16 inches of snow.
+In February 2013, Newport experienced a storm known unofficially as Winter Storm Nemo.
 Governor Lincoln Chafee declared a state of emergency in Rhode Island and enacted a state travel ban that lasted nearly 24 hours (Rapoza 2013).
 National Grid estimated more than 180,000 customers lost power.
-By Saturday night, 129,000 customers in Rhode Island remained without power, with Bristol and Newport Counties suffering the majority of the outages.
+By Saturday night, 129,000 customers in Rhode Island remained without power, with Bristol and Newport counties suffering the majority of the outages.
 Rhode Island received \$1 million in reimbursements from the Federal Emergency Management System (FEMA) for snow removal costs from the storm (Cicilline 2014).

 The National Climatic Data Center (NCDC) data suggests that any county of Rhode Island can anticipate between two to six significant winter weather events per winter season.
 Between the years of 1999-2012 Newport County has experienced the fewest number of significant winter weather events (39) than any other Rhode Island county in that timeframe, with Providence County experiencing the highest frequency of events (139).
-Given this winter storm history, Jamestown's annual budget for winter storm maintenance errs on the side of caution with financing approved for an expectation of six winter storms (Shane 2013).
-A separate budget exists for snow-removal overtime and \$22,000 was allotted for that in 2012-2013 winter season (Sullivan 2013).
-However, in recent years this relatively conservative budget has been strained with storms like Nemo falling over weekends, which requires overtime pay for publics works crews and police officers (Shane 2013).
-In terms of cost, winter storm Nemo cost approximately twice the amount of a typical winter storm and required \$17,960 of the allotted \$22,000 overtime pay (Sullivan 2013).
+Given this winter storm history, Jamestown's annual budget for winter storm maintenance errs on the side of caution with financing approved for an expectation of six winter storms (Shane, 2013).
+A separate budget exists for snow-removal overtime and \$22,000 was allotted for that in 2012-2013 winter season (Sullivan, 2013).
+However, in recent years this relatively conservative budget has been strained with storms like Nemo falling over weekends, which requires overtime pay for publics works crews and police officers (Shane, 2013).
+In terms of cost, winter storm Nemo cost approximately twice the amount of a typical winter storm and required \$17,960 of the allotted \$22,000 overtime pay (Sullivan, 2013).